AleksandarIvezic/JavaScript-Linters/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# JavaScript Linters

-> One paragraph statement about the project.
+> Goal of this project was to create linters that can check JavaScript files and provide feedback about errors.
+The project was built completely using Ruby.

 ![screenshot](./app_screenshot.png)